-Spring pasture 1889

-oil on canvas

-60.0 x 73.7 cm

-Deposited by the Trustees of the

-White Fund, Lawrence, Massachusetts

-Courtesy Museum of Fine Arts, Boston

-Photography © Museum of Fine Arts, Boston.
+Spring pasture 1889 Deposited by the Trustees of the White Fund, Lawrence, Massachusetts Courtesy Museum of Fine Arts, Boston Photography © Museum of Fine Arts, Boston.
 All Rights Reserved

-- The shapes of objects in Pissarro's works are distinct.
+- The forms of objects in Pissarro's works are distinct.
 Unlike works by other Impressionists such as Monet, objects are not blended with the rest of the painting.
-Look at Sunlight on the road, Pontoise and identify the different shapes of the objects, such as the houses, the trees and the figures. - Spring pasture, 1889, shows Pissarro's experimentation with Pointillism.
+What evidence of distinct forms can you see in Sunlight on the road, Pontoise?
+Describe the colour and brushstrokes Pissarro has used to create these distinct forms. - Spring pasture, 1889, shows Pissarro's experimentation with Pointillism.
 Compare this painting with Sunlight on the road, Pontoise.
 What are the differences in the brushwork of the two paintings?
-Which style do you prefer, and why? - Pissarro encouraged and gave advice to younger artists, but also learned new things from them.
-Can you think of a time when you learned from someone you were helping?
+Which style do you prefer, and why?